 After about two weeks of revisions, I settled on this layout for the unit tiles.
+It’s called the Empire Deluxe Unit Template (EDUT).
 After searching through the EDCE manual, doing some in-game tests, and searching through the art assets I determined all of the possible status options I could identify without making any code changes.
 The picture posted here shows the general layout I will be using going forward.
 You can already see it in action with the ground unit post I made yesterday.

 For those who are curious, or attempting to make their own icon sets, here are all the identifiers I took into account when I made this: